General

 When an interview is recorded, separate copyrights exist in (i) the words spoken and (ii) the recording itself.
 Initially, the owner of the copyright in the words spoken is the speaker, while the copyright in the recording belongs to the person or organisation which arranged for the recording to be made.
 UK copyright law already covers these issues, so the default situation is that the speaker initially has the right to determine what is done with his/her recording.
 See the Oral History Society website for further, detailed information on making, storing and disseminating audio and video recordings.

 Copyright relating to images is especially sticky.
 Copyright on images is jealously regarded by their creators, and they are generally well protected under copyright law.
 You should never copy an image into any work that you intend to disseminate without seeking the author's permission.
 The are even restrictions on the use of some clipart libraries.
 You may be allowed to disseminate clipart if it has been declared copyright-free, but this is usually subject to due acknowledgment of the source and, in some cases, the payment of a fee.
 Check the terms and conditions attached to any clipart library whose resources you wish to use.
+Look for images that are tagged as Free to Use or that have a Creative Commons Licence.

 If you need to use an image in a publication you can buy the rights to publish an image from an image library, e.g.

 Published maps are subject to copyright.
 Check the terms and conditions relating to any map that you scan in and duplicate or download from the Web.
 There are certain concessions for educational institutions wishing to use Ordnance Survey (OS) maps.
+See these websites:

 http://www.nottingham.ac.uk/nursing/sonet/resources/image_repositories.html

-that states that this is one of the School of Nursing's Web pages.
-The links
+Don't be put off by the heading that states that this is one of the School of Nursing's Web pages.
+The links are useful for anybody creating e-learning materials.

-For those of you who cannot read German, here's a brief summary: A couple in Germany, Marion and Folkert Knieper, have put together an online cookbook with lots of photos taken by Folkert Knieper, e.g. the sort of photos of food that teachers like to use in their worksheets, blogs and online worksheets.
+A couple in Germany, Marion and Folkert Knieper, have put together an online cookbook with lots of photos taken by Folkert Knieper, e.g. the sort of photos of food that teachers like to use in their worksheets, blogs and online worksheets.
 The online cookbook includes a lexicon and has lots of links to other sites - which puts it high on Google's hit list if you are doing a search.
-So you search (in German) for an image of tomatoes, carrots, a cup of tea, etc. You find the image in the cookbook and add it to your website, blog, or online worksheet.
-Now here's the catch.
-Folkert Knieper uses the image search facility in Google to find his own photos.
+So you search for an image of tomatoes, carrots, a cup of tea etc, you find the image in the cookbook, copy it and upload it to your website, blog or online worksheet.
+Now here's the catch: Folkert Knieper uses the image search facility in Google to find his own photos.
 Bingo!
-The photo that you have added to your website turns up.
-He then asks you to pay for it and takes you to court for breach of copyright if you refuse.
-In Germany the law on copyright is much the same as it is in the UK.
-If you take a photograph and publish it on the Web you automatically own copyright in the photo unless stated otherwise.
-Apparently, Folkert Knieper is making hundreds of thousands of euros out of this venture.
-Nice little earner, eh?
-It could catch on...
+The photo that you have uploaded turns up.
+Herr Knieper then sends you a bill for using it and takes you to court for breach of copyright if you refuse to pay.

 You may be able to plead fair dealing, or fair use as it is called in the USA.
 Both terms crop up frequently in documents relating to copyright and relate mainly to the copying of materials for non-commercial private study, research, criticism or review.
+Note that the Copyright and Related Rights Regulations (2003) have now tightened up the legislation relating to copying for private study and research.
+Until the introduction of the Copyright and Related Regulations in October 2003, it was possible to classify any copying for private study or private research purposes as fair dealing.
+But this has now changed in that if there is any commercial purpose for the research/study for which copying is undertaken this will no longer be considered as fair dealing.
+See Section 4.1 above.

 Recording and copying broadcast materials is covered by your Educational Recording Agency (ERA) licence.